Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Conclusion

 \section{Conclusion}

 This paper contributes to the numerical solvers for non-convex min-max problems.
-We focus on a class of weakly-convex-concave min-max problems where the minimization part is weakly convex and the maximization part is concave.
-This class of problems covers many important applications such as robust learning.
-We consider two different scenarios: (i) the min-max objective function involves expectation and (ii) the objective function is smooth and has a finite-sum structure.
-Stochastic mirror descent method and stochastic variance-reduced gradient method have been used to solve the subproblem in scenario (i) and (ii), respectively.
+We focus on a class of weakly-convex-concave min-max problems where the minimization part is weakly convex, and the maximization part is concave.
+This class of problems covers many important applications, such as robust learning.
+We consider two different scenarios: (i) the min-max objective function involves expectation, and (ii) the objective function is smooth and has a finite-sum structure.
+Stochastic mirror descent method and stochastic variance-reduced gradient method are developed to solve the subproblem in scenario (i) and (ii), respectively.
 We analyze the computational complexity of our methods for finding a nearly $\epsilon$-stationary for the original problem under both scenarios.
-Numerical experiments on distributionally robust minimization for learning linear and non-linear models with non-convex losses demonstrate the effectiveness of the proposed methods.
+Numerical experiments on distributionally robust learning with non-convex losses demonstrate the effectiveness of the proposed methods.